The character sheet for Joseph Heller's novel Catch-22 and its adaptations.

 - Sadist: Cruelly mocks Nately for his devotion to his whore, saying he would never lower himself to the level of such "filthy trollops."
 Not to mention his numerous rapes and murder(s?).

 - Smug Snake: He shows no remorse for his crimes until he fears he may be brought to justice for them.
 He is not.
-Taken Up to Eleven in his portrayal in the 2019 miniseries.
+His portrayal in the 2019 miniseries takes it further.

 - Social Climber: One of his defining traits.
 Tries to cosy up to Nately in the hopes of getting a job with Nately's father after the war, but Nately sees right through this.